Quarter Bach

 Quarter Bach (Cwarter Bach) is a community located in the east of Carmarthenshire, Wales.

 Description

 It is at the foot of the Black Mountain, in the far east of the county.
-The main settlement here is Upper Brynamman, though it also includes Cefnbrynbrain, Rhosaman and Ystradowen, as well as a substantial amount of open moorland.
+The main settlement here is Upper Brynamman, though it also includes Cefn-Bryn-Brain, Rhosamman and Ystradowen, as well as a substantial amount of open moorland.
 The community is bordered by the communities of: Cwmamman; Llangadog; and Llanddeusant, all being in Carmarthenshire; by Ystradgynlais in the unitary authority of Powys; and by Cwmllynfell and Gwaun-Cae-Gurwen in the unitary authority of Neath Port Talbot.

 According to the 2001 Census, 75.2% of people in Quarter Bach can speak Welsh, the highest percentage of any ward in Carmarthenshire and indeed in the southern half of Wales.

 The actual quoted population at the 2011 Census was 2,921.

 History

 The civil parish was created on 23 December 1881, prior to this the area was a part of the parish of Llangadock.